DuckbillResearch

 Coordination

 We study how AI agents and humans work together to get things done in the real world — booking, scheduling, coordinating, negotiating.
-What breaks, what works, and why the best models still fail at things any human assistant would handle without thinking.
+What breaks, what works, and what the real world demands beyond raw model capability.

 ROUTINGESCALATIONGUARDRAILSFIDELITYTEMPORALITYCONTINUITYPRAXISJUDGMENTDEFERENCEDISCERNMENTSIMULATIONBENCHMARKROUTINGESCALATIONGUARDRAILSFIDELITYTEMPORALITYCONTINUITYPRAXISJUDGMENTDEFERENCEDISCERNMENTSIMULATIONBENCHMARK

 AI agents today can draft communications, research options, build itineraries, and orchestrate multi-step workflows.
 The capability is real — and improving fast.
-But reliable execution in the real world requires more than capability.
+But the real world pushes back — vendors don't cooperate with AI callers, platforms block bots, and constraints surface mid-conversation.
+Closing that gap requires more than a better model.

 Insurance & Coverage